William Nyhan

 William Leo Nyhan (born March 13, 1926) is an American physician best known as the co-discoverer of Lesch–Nyhan syndrome.

-Nyhan currently serves as professor of pediatrics at UC San Diego School of Medicine in La Jolla, California.
-He has held positions at Johns Hopkins School of Medicine and the University of Miami Leonard M. Miller School of Medicine and has served on a number of advisory committees, pediatric advisory boards, and research foundation boards.
+Nyhan currently serves as professor of pediatrics at University of California, San Diego School of Medicine in La Jolla, California.
+He has held positions at Johns Hopkins School of Medicine and the Miller School of Medicine at the University of Miami, and has served on a number of advisory committees, pediatric advisory boards, and research foundation boards.